What is a Thermoplastic Elastomer?

-Thermoplastic elastomers are a relatively new polymer material, first made commercially available in the 1960s.
+Thermoplastic elastomers (TPE) are a relatively new polymer material, first made commercially available in the 1960s.
 Many consider TPE the best of both worlds, combining the desirable performance properties of rubber with the excellent processability characteristics of plastics.
 Many industries, from healthcare to automotive to consumer products, are choosing TPE over traditional materials due to its many desirable benefits.

 Key Benefits of Thermoplastic Elastomers